Kubernetes StatefulSet - Examples & Best Practices

 6. Use the persistent volume storage for storing the data.
 Then your data won’t be deleted even if the Pod dies or crashes.

-Deployment objects are the most used controller to create Pods in Kubernetes.
-You can easily scale these Pods by mentioning replication count in the manifest file.
-For stateless applications, using Deployment objects is most suitable.
-For example, assume you are planning to deploy your Node.js application and you want to scale the Node.js application to five replicas.
+For stateless applications, Deployment objects are most suitable.
+For example, assume you are planning to deploy your Node.js application and want to scale it to five replicas.
 In this case, the Deployment object is well suited.

 The diagram below shows how Deployment and StatefulSets assign names to the Pods.